magicblock-labs/.github/profile/README.md

 ## **Magicblock** 🟦✨

-Magicblock is a web3 studio and infrastructure provider for composable, on-chain mobile games.
-We believe in open-source, making no compromise between composabliity/UX and we are deeply committed to bring on-chain games into the mainstream.
+Magicblock is an infrastructure provider for composable, on-chain mobile games.
+We believe in open-source, in making no compromise between composabliity/UX and we are deeply committed to bring on-chain games into the mainstream.

 This Github hosts all our open-source experiments and production-ready tools.